kashmir96/osoappliance/content/directory/appliance-repair-technicians/ab-appliances.md

  alt: 'Logo for Ab Appliances the New Zealand from Rotorua'
 ---

-Ab Appliances is an Appliance Repair Technicians Company operating in Rotorua, New Zealand.
+# Ab Appliances is an Appliance Repair Technician Company operating in Rotorua, New Zealand.

 This business offers a range of appliance repair services to both households and businesses located in and around Rotorua.